sugiany/blender_mmd_tools/README_en.md

     * https://github.com/powroupi/blender_mmd_tools/archive/dev_test.zip

 ### Install
-Extract the archive and put the folder mmd__tools into the addon folder of blender.
+Extract the archive and put the folder mmd_tools into the addon folder of blender.

-    .../blender-2.67-windows64/2.67/scripts/addons/
+    .../blender-2.70-windows64/2.70/scripts/addons/

 ### Loading Addon
 1. User Preferences -> addon tab -> select the User filter and click the checkbox before mmd_tools (you can also find the addon using the search function)